ibi-group/transit-performance/README.md

 * Execute ‘CreateSQLlogin’ SQL Script:
 	* creates an SQL login needed for the applications and services to connect to the database
 * Execute ‘CreateFunctionsAndTypes’ SQL Script:
-	* creates user-defined functions to convert epoch times to DATETIME type, and vice versa
+	* creates user-defined functions to convert times between epoch and DATETIME types
 	* creates user-defined data types used in the API calls
 * Execute ‘CreateInitializationTables’ SQL Script:
 	* creates the ‘dbo.service\_date’ table which stores information about each service\_date that is processed.